h4kuna/number-format/README.md

 #### Parameters
 - decimals: [2]
 - decimalPoint: string [',']
-- thousandsSeparator: string [NULL] mean \&nbsp;
+- thousandsSeparator: string [' ']
+- nbsp: bool [true] - replace space by \&nbsp;
 - zeroIsEmpty: bool [FALSE] - transform 0 to empty value
-- emptyValue: string [NULL] has two options dependecy on zeroIsEmpty if is FALSE than empty value transform to zero or TRUE mean zero tranform to emtpy string if is not defined other string
+- emptyValue: string [NULL] has two options dependency on zeroIsEmpty if is FALSE than empty value transform to zero or TRUE mean zero transform to empty string if is not defined other string
 - zeroClear: [FALSE] mean 1.20 trim zero from right -> 1.2
 - intOnly: [-1] if we have numbers like integers.
 This mean set 3 and transform number 1050 -> 1,05
 - round: [0] change round function, let's use `NumberFormat::ROUND_BY_CEIL` or `NumberFormat::ROUND_BY_FLOOR`